Sz-Tim/isRev/ms/msDraft.md

 The species richness of the most speciose genus strongly predicts richness across elevations (*R^2* mean: 0.79).
 This single genus does not solely drive the overall pattern.
 Instead, the species richness pattern of the most speciose genus typically mirrors the richness pattern of the remaining species.
-The richness of the most speciose genus predicts the richness of the remaining genera quite well on average (Fig. 5a; *R^2^* mean: 0.69), though the relationship varies among gradients (*b* mean: 3.5, sd: 2.9, range: -0.9–10.8).
+The richness of the most speciose genus predicts the richness of the remaining genera quite well on average (Fig. 5a; *R^2^* mean: 0.69), though the relationship varies among gradients (*b* mean: 3.5, standard deviation: 2.9, range: -0.9–10.8).
 Many of the non-dominant genera are neither speciose nor widespread enough to reliably reveal a species richness pattern.
 Those that are tend to show an elevational richness pattern that is qualitatively similar to the overall pattern for that gradient and to that of the most speciose genus on the gradient.